“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 “We can’t not try to treat her,” Heightmeyer protested when Miko had wondered why they were bothering.

 “She’s dangerous,” Miko told her, and actually the rest of them, bluntly.
 “I am building her a world that she can play in, can try to get around us and commit her little insanities without hurting the rest of us, but what happens in real life?
-We are going to be asking the nurses and any volunteers to go into her rooms with her and interact.
-To try to get her to take her meds and not escape.
+We are going to be asking the nurses and any volunteers to go into her rooms with her and interact with her.
+To try to get her to take her meds and not escape when they slip up.
 There is no real way that we can do that long term.”

 Carson sat back and sighed.
 He was looking resigned and so was Heightmeyer.
 “We know, lass.
 But we can’t not try.”